qiudanWang/EnhancingBlock/README.md

 --style_size: New (minimum) size for the content image.
 Keeping the original size if set to 0.

---alpha: Adjust the degree of stylization.
+--lamda: Adjust the degree of stylization.
 It should be a value between 0.0 and 1.0 (default).

 --preserve_color: Preserve the color of the content image.